-This steak is as hot as you want it to be.
+This steak is as hot and spicy as you want it to be.
 I love spices, so I use quite a lot also in this steak recipe.
 But if you do not want it too spicy, use mild chili.
 I recommend to try the first time with this recipe as it really is delicious.

 All my recipes are for 2 servings

 - 2 entrecote steak 1-inch / 25 mm thick

 - 1 tbsp sunflower oil

 - 1 teaspoon salt